rss logo

 Active Directory logo with std.rocks certificate

-I've shown how to set up a WPA Enterprise architecture with EAP-TLS using a user certificate.
+I have shown how to set up a WPA Enterprise architecture with EAP-TLS using a user certificate.
 You can find the tutorial here.
-This works quite well, but in some situations it may not be appropriate, as the network connection will only be established once the user session has been opened.
+This works quite well, but in some situations it may not be appropriate since the network connection is only established once the user session is opened.

 To remedy this, we need to use computer authentication.
-With this method, the computer will establish a connection at system start-up, i.e. from the Lock Screen.
+With this method, the computer establishes a connection at system startup, i.e., from the Lock Screen.

 In this guide, I'll describe the steps involved in deploying computer certificates in an AD CS architecture, so that you can authenticate with them.

-This guide assumes that the AD CS architecture is already installed and operational.
-For a detailed explanation of how to set up an ADCS architecture, follow this link: Implementing WPA Enterprise (802.1X and RADIUS) with EAP-TLS on UniFi WiFi Access Points.
+This guide assumes that AD CS is already installed and operational.
+For a detailed explanation of how to set it up, follow this link: Implementing WPA Enterprise (802.1X and RADIUS) with EAP-TLS on UniFi WiFi Access Points.

 Adding the Authentication Template for Workstations